-Hiring for Your Sales Team?
-5 Tips for Preventing a Job Offer Turn Down
+Recruiting for Your Sales Team?
+5 Rules for Preventing Job Offer Turn Downs

 If you’re working hard to recruit the top 20%, job offer rejection will happen.
 It’s not only acceptable but inevitable.
 Part of recruiting the best is getting turned down.